G3 currencies mark time ahead of Fed gathering

 Investors are also pinning their hopes the European Central Bank will unveil concrete steps next week to tackle the region's debt crisis.

-Bolstering those views, ECB President Mario Draghi wrote in an opinion piece on Wednesday that the ECB must employ "exceptional measures" at times to fulfil its mandate of delivering stable prices.
+Bolstering those views, ECB President Mario Draghi wrote in an opinion piece on Wednesday that the ECB must employ "exceptional measures" at times to fulfill its mandate of delivering stable prices.

 A Reuters poll revealed a strong expectation that Draghi will indeed launch a bond-buying plan to help reduce crippling Spanish and Italian borrowing costs.